-Investor Consultation Proactively consult with institutional investors that hold long-term positions in the firm regarding their views on the company's pay practices.
-Endeavour to consult with both large and small shareholders; and in particular, with those that may take a critical view.
+, Investor Consultation Proactively consult with institutional investors that hold long- term positions in the firm regarding their views on the company's pay practices.
+Endeavour to consult with both large and small shareholders; and, in particular, with those that may take a critical view.
 Employee Views on Remuneration Consider and include the views and recommendations of managers and employees when making remuneration decisions.
 Discretion Use discretion in executive remuneration ONLY to reduce overall levels of remuneration.
 Refrain from awarding transaction-related bonuses.
-AUDIT, ACCOUNTS 8 & OTHER REPORTING Accounts and Reporting Accounting and reporting should be balanced, clear and transparent, in line with a true and fair view of accounts, with results represented in a way that captures all material issues, including relevant environmental and social issues and risks.
-Financial Reporting Standards The current legal framework regarding true and fair view is sound but that there are problems where the accounting standards do not fit with this.
+Audit and Account ts Accounts and Reporting Accounting and reporting should be balanced, clear and transparent, in line with a true and fair view of accounts, with results represented in a way that captures all material issues, including relevant environmental and social issues and risks.
+Financial Reporting Standards The current legal framework regarding a true and fair view is sound but there are problems where the accounting standards do not fit with this.
 There are particular problems with going concern and prudence (as identified in the Sharman Inquiry).
 Audit Committee Report Companies should prepare a risk report as part of their audit committee report to shareholders, which should be subject to an annual shareholder vote.
 Tax Report Companies should report fully on their tax strategies and payments, including a country-by-country breakdown of tax payments in each jurisdiction in which they operate.
 Internal Controls It is the board's responsibility to set and fully disclose the company's internal control policies.
+External Auditors and Non-Audit Services The external auditor should be fully independent and should not undertake non-audit work, as this might compromise their independence.